PCHES-IAMDDI

 - impacts and adaptation

-- regional integrated assessment modeling
+- regional integrated modeling

 - key energy-related intersecting systems